 Content

-As Chairman of Life's Next Steps, Chris Armstrong has conducted many retirement seminars, and he has heard lots of new retirees say they will play golf, visit the grand children, and travel.
+As Chairman of Life's Next Steps, Chris Armstrong has led many retirement seminars, and he has heard lots of new retirees say they will play golf, visit the grand children, and travel.

 Retirement doesn't turn out the way those people think.